Avokadoen/ecez/README.md

 #### Special system arguments

-Systems can have arguments that has a unique semantical meaning.
+Systems can have arguments that have a unique semantical meaning:
-Currently there are 3 special arguments:
  * Entity - give the system access to the current entity
  * EventArgument - data that is relevant to an triggered event
  * SharedState - data that is global to the world instance